AzugBe/azugbe.github.io/_posts/events/2023-09-28---identity-lifecycle-management.md

 author: ["Glenn Colpaert"]
 ---

 In our first session after summer we'll be talking about Licecycle Management with Microsoft Entra.
-Wand how to build a feature-rich OpenID Connect IAM Platform.
+And how to build a feature-rich OpenID Connect IAM Platform.
 See you there?

 ## Agenda